NotsoEP/GLaDos/README.md

 The basic steps to install and get GLaDos working in your home assistant\
+This will setup a Home Assitant and everything needed to get you working.\
+I recommend you follow the original HA set up guide to get voice assist working before moving to the setup.\
+So run the stack, then set up HA before following.\
-This set up creates 1 parent container (/mnt/cache/HA_Stack) and places all the others inside that.
+This set up creates 1 parent container (/mnt/cache/HA_Stack) and places all the others inside that.\
-THIS IS FOR UNRAID Change the yaml file to use your hostpath.
+THIS IS FOR UNRAID Change the yaml file to use your hostpath.\
 (Change the IP address tothat of your server, using localhost or the container name did not work for me)